psinger/kaggle-landmark-recognition-2020-1st-place/supervisely/serve/README.md

 Application key points:
 - Can be deployed on CPU or GPU
 - Can be used in Supervisely APPs
-- Choose from 5 pretrained models or provide your own
+- Choose from 5 pretrained models

 # How to Run